 *

-* Retrieves the value of the designated JDBC ARRAY
+* Retrieves the value of the designated JDBC ARRAY parameter as an

 * {@link Array} object in the Java programming language.